Ejdems666/HyggeMVC/readme.md

 Thanks to the Default Controller and method values like "Default","index", custom url endpoints are possible.

-For instance if you make a this route:
+For instance if you make this route:

     new Route("custom-url","Custom","methodOfAnyName")